andinfarrel/WebDevTest/README.md

 - All the assets are svg files located in the assets folder
 - No third party library was used, everything is vanilla HTML/CSS
 - The fonts are imported from the Google Fonts API using the `@import` keyword in the CSS file, so for the site to display as intended, internet connection is required.
+- You can view this page through this link: andinfarrel.github.io/WebDevTest